-India shoots down satellite in test, Modi hails arrival as space power
+Modi hails India as military space power after anti-satellite missile test

 Although he faces criticism for failing to deliver on high economic growth and create jobs, a hawkish position on security should help Modi at the ballot box, pollsters say.

-The leader of the main opposition Congress party, Rahul Gandhi, congratulated defence scientists but took a dig at Modi for the announcement on a day that commemorates theatricals.
+The leader of the main opposition Congress party, Rahul Gandhi, congratulated defense scientists but took a dig at Modi for the announcement on a day that commemorates theatricals.

 “I would also like to wish the prime minister a very happy World Theatre Day,” Gandhi said.
 School children held flags in the western Indian city of Ahmedabad celebrating the test.